 Displayed images may be farther or closer than they appear.
 The area displayed is limited and objects that are close to either corner of the bumper or under the bumper do not display.

-A warning triangle may display to show that RPA has detected an object.
+A warning triangle may display on the RVC screen to show that RPA has detected an object.
 This triangle changes from amber to red and increases in size the closer the object.

 Surround Vision